ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 attempt at being twee or cute is likely going to rub me the wrong way.

 **What a coincidence we happen to be doing this interview as society descends into anarchy around us.
-Strange times, my friend...**
+Strange times, my friend ...**

 **Since we're all trapped inside, what better time to talk about books and movies.
 Something to stem the anxiety, haha.
 What are you reading